 Black people, unqualified, only exist at the macro level.
-At the micro level there are complex individuals, and good Diversity, Equity and Inclusion work must never forget this.
+At the micro-level, there are complex individuals, and good Diversity, Equity, and Inclusion work must never forget this.
 Black individuals may (or may not) relate to one of the many kinds of Black identity.
 Black people are not monolithic, neither is any other group of people who may identify similarly in some aspects of who they are.

 A small selection of these complex identities might include: integrationist, separatist, Afrocentric, Blackamerican, Ghanaian, Fulani, Somali, Igbo, British, German, ghetto, bourgeois, or even ghettoisie, Black Jamaican/Indian, and many other mixed backgrounds, too.
 Black individuals may have experienced micro-level racial aggressions.
 They may be aware of macro-level contributors to racial patterns that elicit universal condemnation.
 And beyond these racial concerns, each Black individual is more than just their race.
-Black people are also women, men, trans-sexuals, and people who reject gender altogether.
+Black people are also women, men, trans individuals, and people who reject gender altogether.
 They are gay, straight, lesbian, bi-sexual, pan-sexual, and every other sexual orientation that exists.
 They are Christians, Muslims, Humanists, Orisha devotees, Jews, and followers of many other kinds of religious, spiritual, or moral codes.
 The subgroups among Black people are endless.

-This is extremely critical to Diversity, Equity, and Inclusion work, and this is useful because it means that Blackness intersects with gender, religion, citizenship status, age, sexual orientation and every other kind of demographic category that we address.
+This is extremely critical to Diversity, Equity, and Inclusion work, and this is useful because it means that Blackness intersects with gender, religion, citizenship status, age, sexual orientation, and every other kind of demographic category that we address.
 These intersections are key to sustaining the focus that must always remain on race – even as we simultaneously address other kinds of inequality.

 The term intersectionality was originally coined in a 1989 legal scholarly work by Kimberle Crenshaw.
 In her original paper, Crenshaw wrote of her concern that the existing policies on gender discrimination and those on racial discrimination were inadequate for addressing the challenges that both kinds of discrimination (gender and racial) place in front of people at the same time.
 Black women exemplified people at the intersections then, and they still do now.

 It bears saying that intentionality about recruiting a specific group or two does not mean discriminating against other groups.
 Rather, it means fully acknowledging what it takes to hire the best person for the job and correcting processes accordingly.
 The best person is not hired unless every step of the search and hiring process is intentionally designed to maximize both diversity and quality.
 Many definitions of quality can undermine diversity.
-For example, many schools touted as “high-quality” fail to challenge their students with the range of thought stemming from diversity of faculty and peers.
-This may also require rethinking how resumes are reviewed – especially when it comes to historically excluded racial and ethnic groups like Black, Latinx and indigenous people.
+For example, many schools touted as “high-quality” fail to challenge their students with the range of thought stemming from faculty and peers’ diversity.
+This may also require rethinking how resumes are reviewed – especially when it comes to historically excluded racial and ethnic groups like Black, Latinx, and indigenous people.

 In the case of clients and partners, the best organization or contractor is not hired unless every step of the procurement process was intentionally designed to maximize both diversity and quality.
-Intentionality is the opposite of informality (e.g. over-reliance on personal networks to find people and organizations) and almost never happens when speed is overly prioritized.
+Intentionality is the opposite of informality (e.g., over-reliance on personal networks to find people and organizations) and almost never happens when speed is overly prioritized.

 It is here that intersectionality work is most key.
 To truly meet someone at the intersections is to know that, staying with my Black woman example, there are many ways to be Black, many ways to be a woman, and many more dimensions to each Black woman than their race or gender.
 While no company can be expected to teach all of its people “everything you need to know about Black women,” every company can foster healthy curiosity over dismissive arrogance.
 Every company can foster basic learning by sharing a variety of Black women’s stories.
-This can be done through the endless array of media through which Black women have been telling their stories.
-Examples include: novels, non-fiction books, documentaries, feature films, journalistic accounts, music, painting, sculpture, and more.
-Stories can convey not only identities and when they might matter, but also topics that often matter.
+This can be done through the endless array of media through which Black women tell their stories.
+Examples include novels, non-fiction books, documentaries, feature films, journalistic accounts, music, painting, sculpture, and more.
+Stories can convey not only identities and when they might matter but also topics that often matter.
 Topics like fashion and hair can be closely connected to behaviors like sharing ideas and being productive.